Reggie Bush: Media career

-In February 2007, Bush appeared as Ciara’s love interest in the music video for her single, “Like a Boy”.
+In February 2007, Bush appeared as Ciara's love interest in the music video for her single, "Like a Boy".

 On June 26, 2007, David Beckham's first major US television advertising campaign since joining the Los Angeles Galaxy debuted via the internet.
 Titled "Futbol Meets Football", it paired Beckham with Bush in a 12-part video series, with additional television, radio and online promotion by Adidas.

 In August 2007, he signed a deal with Sirius Satellite Radio to be a weekly announcer for the 2007 season.

 Bush was nominated for Male Athlete of the Year at the 2007 and 2009 BET Awards.

 Bush was featured almost shirtless on the February 2010 cover of Essence for the theme "Black Men, Love & Relationships."
 However, this appearance generated controversy as some among the magazine's readers took offense to Bush on the cover of such an issue; at the time he was involved with Kim Kardashian and Bush was criticized for dating only non-black women.

 Also in 2010, Bush's fundraising work for organizations that benefit Haiti and diamond-producing countries in Africa earned him a nomination for the VH1 Do Something Awards.
 Specifically, Bush worked on behalf of the Diamond Empowerment Fund, visiting Botswana and South Africa and raising money for education there.
 He is a founding member of the Fund's Athletes for Africa program.
 The awards show, produced by VH1, is dedicated to honoring people who do good and is powered by Do Something, an organization that aims to empower, celebrate, and inspire young people.

 In March 2012, Bush became a partner and spokesperson for skincare company Barc, makers of BumpDown Razor Bump Relief.

 In 2018, Bush appeared as a contestant on Talk Show the Game Show with Guy Branum.

+In 2019, Bush signed on with Fox Sports as a college football analyst for their Big Noon Kickoff pregame show.
+He left the show in 2023 when they could not come to an agreement on his next contract.

 In October 2022, he signed an ambassador deal with golf brand Srixon.

-In 2022, Bush appeared in a commercial for Wendy's.
+On September 24, 2024, it was reported he is suing USC, the Pac-12 Conference and the NCAA for illegal use of his name' image and likeness without permission nor compensation.